CopenhagenCityArchives/Kildetaster/README.md

 This will build a development package and deploy it to the two deployment sites (kbhkilder.dk/software/kildetaster-development and kbharkiv.dk/kildetaster-development)

+## How to deploy to production
+Run `grunt` and `grunt deploy_prod`

+This will build a development package and deploy it to the two deployment sites (kbhkilder.dk/software/kildetaster and kbharkiv.dk/kildetaster)

 ## How to build for production
 In order to build the frontend to be released to production, you need to run `grunt`with no arguments.
 That will build and bundle frontend for both the editor and the Joomla SDK.